Noise Addict: History

 Noise Addict were formed in Bondi Beach in early 1993, with the original line-up of Ben Lee on lead vocals and guitar, Doron Kalinko on bass guitar and Josh Zoldan on drums.
 All were school mates at Moriah College in Sydney's eastern suburbs.
 Other early bandmates include Daniel Mapp on bass guitar and Joel Wasserman on drums.
 Lee was later joined by Daniel Kohn on bass guitar and Saul Smith on drums.

-The band recorded a four-track demo in Lee's bedroom, their average age was fourteen, and sent copies to various record labels.
+The band recorded a four-track demo in Lee's bedroom and sent copies to various record labels.
+The members’ average age was 14.
 Their first gig was at a library book sale in 1993.
 Attending that gig was Steve Pavlovic of Fellaheen Records, who signed them and sent their tape to Thurston Moore of Sonic Youth.
-The United States group were then touring Australia and Noise Addict's second gig on 6 February 1993 at Selina's Nightclub, was backing Sonic Youth.
+Sonic Youth were then touring Australia and Noise Addict's second gig on 6 February 1993 at Selina's Nightclub, was supporting them.
 Moore signed them to his Ecstatic Peace record label, and the DEF extended play was released in early 1993 – recorded by the line-up of Lee, Kalinko and Zoldan.

-According to Australian musicologist, Ian McFarlane, "some parallels to be drawn with another teenage band", silverchair, "although Lee preferred to see Noise Addict as infinitely more 'punk rock'."
+According to Australian musicologist, Ian McFarlane, there are "some parallels to be drawn with another teenage band", silverchair, "although Lee preferred to see Noise Addict as infinitely more 'punk rock'."
 Their single, "I Wish I Was Him" (October 1993), was "a wry semi-acoustic ode to Lemonheads'" leader, Evan Dando.
 It attracted the attention of Mike D from the Beastie Boys, who arranged for the band to sign with their label, Grand Royal.
 They supported two more US bands, Pavement and Fugazi, and then played a run of all-ages gigs.